wirelab/refinerycms-mailchimp/readme.md

 ## Settings

-You'll need to set up your Mailchimp API key in the Settings area.
+You'll need to set up your Mailchimp API key in `config/initializers/refinery/mailchimp.rb`.
 [Get your API key here.](https://admin.mailchimp.com/account/api-key-popup)

 All available settings are:

-* `mailchimp_api_key`  The API key of the Mailchimp account you wish to send campaigns from.
 * `mailchimp_default_to_name`  The default To: name recipients will see (not email address).
 This can be changed for each campaign.
 * `mailchimp_default_from_name`  The default From: name for your campaign message (not an email address).
 This can be changed for each campaign.
 * `mailchimp_default_from_email`  The default From: email address for your campaign message.
 This can be changed for each campaign.